parsasabetz/audiopro_essentia/README.md

     "spectral_centroid": True,
     "mfcc": True,
     # Features not included or set to False will be excluded.
-    # To compute all features, simply pass None or an empty dict.
+    # To compute all features, simply pass None.
 }

 await analyze_audio(